freddybouchet/oceanbox/README.md

 ### Windows

-Open a terminal and type the following commands:
+Open a terminal (`Windows > cmd.exe`) and type the following commands:

-If you don't have git: install
+* If you don't have git: install
 ```https://github.com/git-for-windows/git/releases/download/v2.39.1.windows.1/Git-2.39.1-64-bit.exe```

 then